CodecoolGlobal/tech-interview-workbook-kisfelix1/docs/module_web_with_python.md

 it takes an expression, and if it equals a case then the proper line will run

 #### How to achieve a switch-case-like structure in Python?

+I would use a function, inside the function a dictionary which includes the corrisponding values

 #### Explain variable scoping in Python!

+global
+function
+local

+variable scoping depends on indentation in python global variables can be used at any function, and they can be defined using the global keyword function inside functions like this

+def a():
+	x = 1
+	def b():
+		print(x)

+	will print 1 because it sees the aboce functions x variable otherwise its local, and it can be seen in the function only. the same with loops

 #### What’s the difference between const and var in JavaScript?
 #### How the list comprehension looks like in Python?
 #### How the “ternary expression” looks like in Python?